Image transformations

 Delivering in a different format

-You can convert and deliver images in a different format by specifying the required format as the file extension of the delivery URL.
-When using an SDK to build the URL, you can either append the extension of the new format to the asset's public ID or use the format
+You can convert and deliver images in any supported image format by specifying the required format as the file extension of the delivery URL.
+When using an SDK to build the URL, you can either append the extension of the new format to the asset's public ID or use the format parameter.

-For example, to display a GIF version of the uploaded sample
+For example, to display the uploaded woman-business-suit JPEG image as a PNG:

 For example, to fetch a remote image from Wikimedia in PNG format, and deliver the image in JPEG format (also scaled down to a width of 400 pixels):

-- If the file extension is omitted in a delivery URL, the file is delivered in the originally uploaded format unless a specific format (or the auto format is requested using the
+• If the file extension is omitted in a delivery URL, the file is delivered in the originally uploaded format unless a specific format (or the auto format is requested using the fetch_format (f_) transformation parameter).

 f_auto